This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 100. Pay higher deductibles.

 We pay so much premium during the year that we always end up not using it.
 Whether it’s your car insurance or your health insurance, you can save money fast by choosing the higher deductible.

 Because you will have a lower premium, you will then save up for the deductible and keep it in a separate account.

 101. Have your grocery delivered or picked up.

 It will cost more doing this but if you think about how much you can save, it will be worth it.
 When you have your grocery delivered or picked up, you will most likely stick to your grocery list.
 On top of that, you will save time and will be able to do other tasks.

-These are small things that you can incorporate in your daily lifestyle that will immensely help you in the end.
+These are just small things that you can incorporate into your daily lifestyle that will immensely help you in the end.

 Which one of the 101 ways to make money fast is your favorite?
 Let me know below.